testground/testground/plans/dht/README.md

 ### `Test:` Switch modes (client, full)

+`blocked` - This test is blocked until support for simulated NAT is done.

 We need to test:
 - The peers switch to client or full node depending on their network conditions